 An existing protective order may be extended if the respondent does not object and the petitioner is not seeking a modification to the order.
 Be sure to file a motion for the extension before the existing order expires.
 What happens if the offender violates a protective order?
 If the offender approaches or contacts you, call 911, and tell the dispatcher that you have a CNCO, OP, or SNCO.
 Violating one of these protective orders is a crime.
-The police are required to search for the offender and may arrest the offender for violating the protective order.
+The police will respond to a report of a violation by investigating and may arrest the offender if the officer has probable cause to believe the offender violated the protective order.
 Protective Orders in Criminal Cases What orders can be entered in criminal cases?
-CNCOs, OPs, and SNCOs may be entered in conjunction with a criminal prosecution or delinquency petition.
+CNCOs, OPs, and SNCOs may be entered in conjunction with a criminal prosecution or delinquency petition (in juvenile court).
 When can a petition be filed?